nsmeele/localhost-admin/README.md

 - 🚧 Drupal CMS
 - 🚧 WordPress

-Onder de motorkap gedefinieerd via een `ProjectType` enum.
+Internally defined via a `ProjectType` enum.

-## 📄 Licentie
+## 📄 License

-MIT-licentie – gebruik het, breek het, leer ervan.
+MIT License – use it, break it, learn from it.

-## 🙋‍♂️ Waarom?
+## 🙋‍♂️ Why?

-Omdat `localhost` vaak een rommeltje wordt.
-Deze tool is een poging tot wat orde in de chaos – niets meer, niets minder.
+Because `localhost` tends to become a mess.
+This tool is a lightweight attempt at restoring order — nothing more, nothing less.